Port Jervis City School District: Demographics

-From circa 1928, the Montague Township School District of Montague Township, New Jersey sent its high school-aged students to Port Jervis High School; the Montague district was the only New Jersey school district to send its students outside of New Jersey to complete certain grade levels.
+From 1923, the Montague Township School District of Montague Township, New Jersey sent its high school-aged students to Port Jervis High School; the Montague district was the only New Jersey school district to send its students outside of New Jersey to complete certain grade levels.
 The district also sent middle school-aged students to Port Jervis Middle School.
 In 2013, the Montague district decided to begin sending its students to High Point Regional High School instead, effective September 2014.
 Some parents had sought to continue sending their children to Port Jervis High, so High Point officials were looking into possible agreements related to that.
 By 2017, all grade levels for high school students were to be sent to High Point.
 The Montague District also began housing middle school students at the Montague School.

 As a result, the Port Jervis District was projected to lose $1,800,000 by 2018 towards lost tuition fees that were previously paid by Montague Township.
 The Port Jervis district planned to spread the impact of the tuition loss across several fiscal years.
 By 2016 the Montague district owed the Port Jervis district $441,327 in tuition, causing the latter to sue the former.

 The district had stated in its 2019-2020 profile that "the community has a relatively low socioeconomic status".

 In 2013, the district had 128 students enrolled at the secondary level who were from Montague Township, New Jersey.